InfoSec812/service-proxy-client-example/README.md

 the entire application is built as part of a single `maven package` command from the parent project.

+The Maven `reactor` builds projects in order as they are listed in the parent POM.
+In this case, we build the Vue.js application first.
+Once the frontend app is built, then we build the backend application with the web client code baked into the executable JAR file.

 ## Screenshot
 ![Screenshot Of Browser](https://github.com/InfoSec812/service-proxy-debugging/blob/master/Screenshot_2017-08-01_10-18-58.png)